‘RHOA’ Season 9 Reunion Show: ‘Holy S**t! Some Stuff Came Out,’ Says Andy Cohen

-It looks as if the Real Housewives of Atlanta season 9 reunion show is one for the books.
-Right after finishing hosting the reunion show on Thursday night, Andy Cohen gave a reaction that made it clear that the latest reunion show is so shocking and dramatic than even he, who has hosted every Real Housewives reunion show for all of the cities over the past decade, was stunned.
+It looks as if the Real Housewives of Atlanta Season 9 reunion show is one for the books.
+Right after hosting the reunion show on Thursday night, Andy Cohen gave a reaction that made it clear the latest reunion show is so shocking and dramatic that even he, who has hosted every Real Housewives reunion show for all of the cities over the past decade, was stunned.

 Andy posted a short clip of himself walking away from the set after filming wrapped up late at night.
 Looking very tired, Andy used an expletive to convey how explosive the reunion was.
 He revealed that some secrets, or at least information that viewers have yet to know about, came out during the taping.